castrojo/castrojo.github.io/_drafts/_posts/is-a-stateless-home-server-possible.md

 A slim OS designed to only run containers.
 This one definately has a more "work related" slant to it.
 There's no normal installer, the installer basically takes a cloud-init-like yaml file and then dd's the disk.
 Or just fire up your home PXE server. :) Most of the docs don't even talk about how to configure the OS, the entire "state" is kept in this yaml file in git, it is expected that I can blow it away at any time and drop containers on it.

 This comes with git, rsync, and curl/wget out of the box, so it's nice to be able to have these core tools in there instead of totally missing.
-There's also a 'toolbox' command that will automagically fetch a traditional distro container (defaults to fedora) and then mounts the filesystem inside, so you can 'nano' to your heart's content.
+There's also a `toolbox` command that will automagically fetch a traditional distro container (defaults to fedora) and then mounts the filesystem inside, so you can `nano` to your heart's content.

 This works really well.
 ContainerOS lets me dictate the update policy as part of the config file, and if I have multiple servers I can cluster them together so that they will take turns rebooting without having a service go down.
 But as you can see, we quickly venture out of the "home server" use case with this one.

 ## ContainerOS with rkt/systemd

 This is the setup I am enjoying the most.
-So instead of using the docker daemon, I create a systemd service file, like say '/etc/systemd/system/unifi.service'
+So instead of using the docker daemon, I create a systemd service file, like say `/etc/systemd/system/unifi.service`:

     [Unit]
     Description=Unifi